ddavisdbrx/hls_sql_workshop/README.md

 We suggest executing any of the workflows and DLT using Serverless compute.
 If Serverless compute is not available, we suggest using the Databricks Runtime **14.3 LTS** or higher.

+The step-by-step user instructions for conducting the workshop once it has been deployed [can be found here.](https://docs.google.com/document/d/10Y3YNEf33ljEU3IqPLsb78c5_2EEMgTyoXj03L80xlA/edit?usp=drive_link).

+Please reach out to Dan Davis (dan.davis@databricks.com) if you have any questions.

 ## [Summary](#summary)

 This guide explores how Databricks' Data Intelligence Platform transforms modern data operations with its powerful Data Warehousing capabilities.
 It demonstrates ingesting claims data from CMS using Databricks Workflows, highlighting the platform’s scalability, flexibility, and cost efficiency for large-scale data processing.